 ON PURPOSE hosted a tweet chat on a question that so many of us in the communications industry have been mulling over – Is this the end of the influencer era?
 Clearly, there were no easy, straightforward answers to be had here!
 Which is why the tweet chat included three highly-experienced guests, all of whom graciously accepted to be on the panel - Karan Bhandari (@karanbhandari), Arvind Passey (@arvindpassey), and Moushumi Dutt (@moushumidutt) to help us explore answers.

 Changing attitudes and behaviours take a lifetime.
-If you are an NGO in Delhi or Bengaluru working on social change issues and could do with an extra pair of brains and hands to communicate more effectively, keep reading.
+If you are an NGO in Delhi, Mumbai or Bengaluru working on social change issues and could do with an extra pair of brains and hands to communicate more effectively, keep reading.

-The Purpose Project is an initiative to support an organisation working on a social change issue by building its communications capability to reach and engage audiences more effectively.
-To qualify, fill out this form by September 9, 2019.
+The Purpose Project Part IV is an initiative to support an organisation working on a social change issue by adding to its communications capability to reach and engage audiences more effectively.
+To qualify, fill out this form by August 28th, 2022.

-Tell us more about your organisation, the cause you are championing and the outcomes you want to achieve by answering these ten questions here by September 9, 2019, if you fall under the eligible criteria:
+Tell us more about your organisation, the cause you are championing and the outcomes you want to achieve by answering these ten questions by August 28, 2022, if you fall under the eligible criteria:

 Employees of ON PURPOSE will evaluate each entry and vote for them based on the needs spelt out and our own individual passions in working on assignments that can help enable social change.

-The winner will be announced at PRAXIS, the annual jamboree of public relations practitioners in Goa, Sep 28-29, 2019 and the execution of the communications support to be provided will be delivered by Dec 31, 2019 based on the winning firm’s requirements.
+The winner will be announced on our social media channels by September 23rd 2022, so follow us across Twitter, LinkedIn, Instagram and Facebook at @onpurposecomms to know more!
+The execution of the communications support to be provided will be delivered by Dec 31, 2022 based on the winning firm’s requirements.

-On July 14, 2019, we completed two years.
-In celebration, we thought we’d revisit why we started in the first place and commit our best resources and expertise to do what we enjoy doing and give back to those who could benefit from it.
+As we celebrated our second anniversary in 2019 we thought we’d revisit why we started in the first place and commit our best resources and expertise to do what we enjoy doing and give back to those who could benefit from it.
+And thus, from those musings the Purpose Project took shape.

 If you are a boot-strapped organisation like us and are committed to building a more equitable world, please do fill the form here or share this with someone whom you think would benefit from our expertise.